BJReplay/ha-solcast-solar/README.md

 ## Key Solcast concepts

 Solcast will produce a forecast of your solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
-Each of these daily forecasts will be in a separate sensor (see below) and the sensor value will be the total predicted solar generation for your Solcast account.
+Each of these forecasts will be in a separate sensor (see below) and the sensor value will be the total predicted solar generation for your Solcast account for each day.
 Separate sensors contain peak solar generation power, peak solar generation time, and various forecasts of next hour, 30 minutes, etc.

-If you have multiple arrays on different roof orientations, these can be configured in Solcast as separate 'sites', to a maximum of two.
+If you have multiple arrays on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and generation, to a maximum of two sites for a free hobbyist account.

-Three solar PV generation estimates are produced by the Solcast integration, the:
+Three solar PV generation estimates are produced by the Solcast integration:
-- 'central' or 50% or most likely to occur PV forecast,
+- 'central' or 50% or most likely to occur PV forecast (or the `forecast`),
-- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage, and
+- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage (`forecast10`)
-- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage.
+- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage (`forecast90`)

-These different forecast estimates can be found in the sensor attributes, broken down by 30 minute slots across the day.
-Separate attributes sum the different estimates for the day.
+The detail of these different forecast estimates can be found in sensor attributes, broken down by 30 minute and hourly invervals across the day.
+Separate attributes sum the different estimates for each day.

 ## Services
 These are the services for this integration: ([Configuration](#configuration))